mozhganpe66/poem-generator/README.md

 In display poem function, we use typewriter effect or library to show the text in an attractive and userfriendly way to users.

+We use css file for make our project looks better.

 # Features 🚀:
 - Search engine
 - generate poem using AI api
 - Dispaly poem in an attrictive way using Typewriter effect

-## instalation 📦:
+# instalation 📦:
 instructions on how to install this project in your local machine:

-# Clone the project from github using below instruction in your computer terminal:
+## Clone the project from github using below instruction in your computer terminal:
 git clone https://github.com/mozhganpe66/poem-generator.git

-# change your directory to the desired location you would like to clone this repository using:
+## change your directory to the desired location you would like to clone this repository using:

 cd project-name

-# open visual studio code and open the folder where you cloned your project:
+## open visual studio code and open the folder where you cloned your project:

 vscode => file => open folder

-# right click on the html file:
+## right click on the html file:
 index.html => rightclick and select from menu=> Reveal in file explorer

-# open the index.html file and see the html file in the browser
+## open the index.html file and see the html file in the browser
 after revealing the html file in the file explorer, you can double-click on it and it opens up the html file so you can see how the project works(You run the project)